 "An autopsy has shown Kurt Cobain died of a shotgun wound to the head," read part of the examiner's report.
 "At this time the wound appears to be self-inflicted."

 The news of Cobain's death set the music world reeling, but his physical and emotional troubles – and his drug problems – had long been a matter of public record.
-Although he insisted he'd cleaned up his act following the birth of his daughter Frances Bean, he and his wife, Hole leader Courtney Love, were dogged by rumors that they continued to lead a dangerous lifestyle.
+He insisted he'd cleaned up his act following the birth of daughter Frances Bean, but he and his wife, Hole leader Courtney Love, were dogged by rumors that they continued to lead a dangerous lifestyle.

 Cobain's mother, Wendy O'Connor, publicly shared how her worst fears were realized regarding her son's long-term health, telling reporters after his death that she'd urged him "not to join that stupid club" of famous musicians who died at the age of 27.

-"I do not want to have a long career if I have to put up with the same stuff that I'm putting up with,” he told the New York Times following its release.
+"I do not want to have a long career if I have to put up with the same stuff that I'm putting up with," Cobain told the New York Times following its release.
 "I'm trying it one last time, and if it's more of a pleasant year for us, then fine, we'll have a career.
 But I'm not going to subject myself to being stuck in an apartment building for the next 10 years and being afraid to go outside of my house.
 It's not worth it."

-Those sentiments were echoed in the note found with Cobain’s body.
-“I haven't felt the excitement for so many years," it read in part.
-"I feel guilty beyond words about these things [. ..]
+"I haven't felt the excitement for so many years," it read in part.
+"I feel guilty beyond words about these things. ...
 When we are backstage and the lights go out and the manic roar of the crowd begins, it doesn't affect me.

-Whatever his internal issues may have been, it's difficult to overestimate Cobain's impact.
-Record executive Gary Gersh, who brokered the deal that brought Nirvana to the majors for their smash Nevermind LP, sagely predicted, “When people look back over the years at the industry, I believe there will be a pre-Nirvana business and a post-Nirvana business.
-The group's Nevermind album will be looked back on as a seminal record in the history of rock."
+Whatever his internal issues may have been, it's difficult to overestimate Cobain's impact: "When people look back over the years at the industry, I believe there will be a pre-Nirvana business and a post-Nirvana business," said record executive Gary Gersh, who brokered the deal that brought Nirvana to the majors for their smash Nevermind LP.
+"The group's Nevermind album will be looked back on as a seminal record in the history of rock."